OfficialWoodyUK/angelicxs-policeK9/README.md

 # policeK9

-Lite PoliceK9 script for FiveM Please check out other scripts by me on CFX (https://forum.cfx.re/u/angelicxs/activity/topics) or my paid stuff on Tebex (https://angelicxs.tebex.io/)
+Lite PoliceK9 script for FiveM Please check out other scripts by me on CFX (https://forum.cfx.re/u/angelicxs/activity/topics) or my paid stuff on Tebex (https://angelicxs.tebex.io/) -- OX Target Working!

 For ESX or QBCore.